 UPDATE: Zimbra has released the patch.
 Please update the Zimbra Collaboration Suite to version 9.0.0 Patch 27, 8.8.15 Patch 34, or later.

-Zimbra asks the administrators to ensure that the pax package is installed on their Zimbra server.
+Zimbra asks the administrators to ensure by installing the pax package on their Zimbra server.
 Amavis need Pax to extract the contents of compressed attachments for virus scanning.

-pax the package is already installed for most Ubuntu servers, as a pre-requisite for Zimbra.
+pax installs the package already for most Ubuntu servers, as a pre-requisite for Zimbra.
 Due to a packaging change in CentOS, there is a high chance

 pax is not installed.